maddieamie/reading-notes/README.md

 Consider the history: [That Time When Women Stopped Coding](https://www.npr.org/sections/money/2014/10/21/357629765/when-women-stopped-coding)

 - What occurred during the same time as the beginning of the decline of women in computer science?
+  They started marketing computers towards men and then women were socialized into not thinking they would be good at it.
+The expectations of this affected Patricia Ordóñez when she was attempting to major in CS, as she didn't grow up with a computer at home.

 - Why does it matter that males had been playing on computers growing up?
+  They had an advantage in how general software worked when they went to college.
+It's a step up.
+If you have to learn how to use a computer at the same time as learning how to do a bunch of stuff on the computer, you will be a little behind people who had that step up.

 Review the data: [Employee breakdown of key technology companies](https://informationisbeautiful.net/visualizations/diversity-in-tech/)
+Interesting that the higher the position, the fewer women are there.

 Ask the question: [Why diversity matters to your tech company](https://www.usatoday.com/story/tech/columnist/2015/07/21/why-diversity-matters-your-tech-company/30419871/)

 - When are diversity efforts most successful?
+  When there is a meaningful commitment from company leaders, and those leaders have a full understanding of what that commitment means.

 - Why do diverse companies perform better?
+  Most likely because they are able to envision and meet expectations of a more diverse population.
+They can see more solutions to problems and solve them accordingly.
+They may also have a more empathetic base with a more diverse set of people.
+"When the employees of an organization better represent their users and desired users, they will build more effectively for those groups."

 - Give an example of how a diverse company can serve a diverse user base or vise-versa.
+  If you consider different ways that different users will utilize your products, then you can anticipate problems more effectively.
+If your team is homogenous, their collective experience will miss out on other perspectives simply because it didn't occur to them.
+The right-handed vs left-handed example of youtube developers having their left-handed users upload videos upside down is striking.
+  It brings to mind Siri not being able to recognize female voices or accented English in general but picking up a general US American male voice in a crowded space, because the people programming Siri were not diverse.

 ### Class 15